motowilliams/tentant-rbac-memberhip/README.md

 RBAC put shortly is just a check to see if a user can perform an action granted through participation in a role.
 Such as a particular "customer rep" (user) "can update a customers phone number" (FunctionalAbility) because they are a member of "Customer Admins" (role).

-A lot of the heavy lifting will be done via the membership provider.
+A lot of the heavy lifting will be done via the universal membership provider aka a Dumb Wrapper

+API

+- CreateTenant
+- DeleteTenant
+- CreateUser
+- DeleteUser
+- CreateTenantRole
+- DeleteTenantRole
+- AddUserToRole
+- AddUsersToRoles
+- RemoveUserFromRole
+- RemoveUsersFromRoles